New York City Waterfalls: Costs

 The over $15 million project had no city funding and was paid for entirely by private organizations, business and donors.
 Mayor Michael Bloomberg's company, Bloomberg LP, donated $13.5 million.
 With estimates that the waterfalls could generate up to $55 million for the local economies, the Lower Manhattan Development Corporation gave $2 million to the effort.

 Environmental impact

 During the run, trees and shrubs along the Brooklyn Heights Promenade were damaged as a result of the saltwater blown into the parks during high winds.
 Several steps were taken to solve this problem which included cutting the running time to 50 hours a week instead of the original 101.
 At the Brooklyn Bridge, the owner of The River Café claimed customer loss and plant replacements as a result of the winds on the falls.
 The known damages were getting attention to the point that The Brooklyn Heights Association asked the committee to take down the falls after Labor Day, instead of the original date.

+Reception

+Critical reaction to the project was largely positive.
+Writing in The New York Times, art critic Roberta Smith praised the installation, describing the four waterfall as evoking signs of a natural world largely paved over by the city and noting how they appeared miragelike when illuminated at night.
+In The Village Voice, Lynn Yaeger offered a more critical response arguing that Eliasson had persuaded the city to host a project that fell short of its ambitions.

+Public attendance exceeded expectations.
+According to a study by the New York City Economic Development Corporation, the installation drew approximately 1.4 million visitors and generated an estimated $69 million in direct and indirect economic activity for the city, surpassing the $55 million initially projected.